Commitment to safety

 - Publishing an annual statement of compliance with the Framework.

-- Review the department’s ‘Working with Children and Vulnerable People Policy’ (and other child safety related policies, as applicable) to ensure alignment with the Framework.
+- reviewed and promoted the department’s ‘Working with Children and Vulnerable People Policy’ (and other child safety related policies) to ensure alignment with the Framework.